Income Tax Filing 2025: A Step-by-Step Guide to This Year’s Tax Season

 10. Can you use a credit card to pay income tax?

-Yet to receive your notification? *Cries in IR8A form* …Or maybe you might be on the Direct Notice of Assessment (D-NOA) initiative, where IRAS sends the tax bills directly from mid-March 2024.
-Don’t fret if you need to make changes, you can file an amendment using the Object to Assessment digital service on myTax Portal within 30 days from the date of your tax bill.
+Don’t fret if you need to make changes, you can file an amendment using the Amend Tax Bill digital service in myTax Portal within 30 days from the date of your tax bill.

 You need to file your income tax if you answer “yes” to one or more of these questions: